 Many people with non-proliferative and proliferative diabetic retinopathy have normal vision, especially if vitreous hemorrhage or traction retinal detachment is absent.
 This is why regular eye examinations are essential since treatment is most effective before eyes lose vision.
 Blurred vision is the most common symptom caused by diabetic retinopathy.
 Another important symptom is the sudden onset of floaters which can be due to a vitreous hemorrhage.

 What causes diabetic retinopathy?

 Diabetic retinopathy is primarily caused by damage to the retinal blood vessels as a result of elevated sugar (glucose) levels in the bloodstream.
 The normal retinal blood vessels are damaged by chronic elevated glucose levels and may begin to leak fluid or cause small hemorrhages in the retina.
 In more advanced stages of diabetic retinopathy, the retinal blood vessels become occluded leading to inadequate oxygen levels in the retina.
-The retinal send out a signal to grow new blood vessels and abnormal vessels called neovascularization form.
+The retina sends out a signal to grow new blood vessels and abnormal vessels called neovascularization form.

 Treatment of diabetic retinopathy